Homeowner's Guide to Sewer Lines

 6. Your toilet isn’t a trash can!
 Wipes clog pipes!
-Wipes are not flushable, they do NOT break down.
-Flush only the 3 P’s down the toilet: Pee, pooh and toilet paper.
+Wipes are not flushable; they do NOT break down.
+Flush only the 3 P’s down the toilet: Pee, poo and toilet paper.
 Everything else goes in the trash can.

 What we do to prevent sewer backups

-The Board of Public Utilities has a maintenance program for our sewer mains.
-We:
+The Board of Public Utilities (BOPU) has a maintenance program for our sewer mains, including:

 Inspect sewer mains to identify problems, correct issues and make repairs.